 COURSE PARTICIPATION POLICY: Student is responsible for logging in daily, checking course News Feed notices, checking emails daily, and ensuring all assigned tasks are completed on or before the due date for each module.
-See Missed Test Policy, Missed Lab Policy and Late work/Extension Policy.
+See Missed Test Policy, and Late work/Extension Policy.

-DIRECT QUOTES POLICY: No direct quotes will be accepted in this course and could result in a 0 on the writing assignment.
+DIRECT QUOTES POLICY: No direct quotes will be accepted in this course and could result in a 0 on the writing assignment and a first warning on Academic Honesty Policy (see Turnitin Score policy).
 Direct quotes do not count toward length requirements (if the assignment has a minimum length requirement).

 DISCUSSION GRADING POLICY: A discussion will receive a grade only when both submissions for Part 1 are present (one to dropbox and one to discussion board).
 If one of the submissions is missing, a score of 0 will be given for an incomplete submission.
 Dropbox submissions will be in .docx file format.
-If any one of the submissions is submitted late, then the grade will receive a late penalty.
+Late submissions are not accepted.
 See Late Work Policy.